 Incredibly I did manage to return to work in March 2018.
-Although I was no longer the person I once was, being back doing the job I loved brought me a great deal of comfort and happiness.
+Although I was no longer the person I once was, being back doing the job I loved was more than I could have wished for.

-Flying was an escape from reality which enabled me to block out what I was dealing with at home.
-I worked hard and tried to set an example for others to follow.
+I always worked hard and tried to set an example for others to follow.

-I have always been a bit of a joker and love to make people laugh.
+I am by nature a bit of a joker and love to make people laugh.
 Although I expected my crew to work hard, I tried to create a fun and relaxed working environment.

 On 24th December 2018 I operated the flight to Atlanta that I’d swapped on to.
 During the eighteen months that followed what I was put through by the company led to me contemplating suicide on several occasions.

-On that fateful day I checked in for my flight with five of the most vile and despicable people you could ever wish to meet.
-One of those people was an ex serving police officer and his now ex fiancee.
+On that fateful day I checked in with five of the most vile and despicable people you could ever wish to meet.
+One of them was an ex serving police officer.

-My alleged conduct during the flight and whilst on the layover in Atlanta led to a complaint for bullying, harassment and inappropriate touching from a relatively new crew member.
-He had been with the airline for eleven months so was still in probation.
+My alleged conduct during the flight and whilst on the layover in Atlanta led to a complaint for bullying, harassment, overbearing supervision and inappropriate touching.
+This crew member had been with the airline for eleven months so was still in probation.

-Prior to joining the company he had been a serving police officer for eight years.
+Prior to joining the company he had been with the police for eight years.
 His fiancée was also on the flight as cabin crew although I was unaware of their relationship at the time.
-She was also ex police although I don’t in what capacity.
-She was good friends with two other cabin crew who were also part of the crew.
+She was also ex police but I don’t in what capacity.
+She was good friends with two other crew on the flight.

-Considering the seriousness of this crew member’s allegations he said nothing to any other member of crew either during the flight or whilst in Atlanta.
+Considering the seriousness of his allegations he said nothing to anyone either during the flight or whilst in Atlanta.
 Even after landing back home he didn’t speak to his manager to raise concerns about my alleged behaviour.

-As an ex serving police officer he would have understood the importance of reporting such behaviour to a colleague or to his manager.
-It’s also likely that had such behaviour taken place, he would have discussed it directly with me.
+As an ex police officer he would have understood the importance of reporting such behaviour to a colleague or to his manager.
+He could also have spoken to the Captain or First Officer at any time.

 I’m going to refer to this vile creature as Bart.

-I had allocated Bart a working position in the Upper Class cabin.
-Working this section of the aircraft meant he would be working alongside me and four other crew members.
+I had allocated Bart a working position in Upper Class.
+Working this in this cabin meant he would be working alongside me and four other crew.

-I found him to be aloof and unfriendly from the second we met which is really unusual for cabin crew.
+I found him to be aloof and unfriendly from the second we met which is unusual for cabin crew especially with this airline.
 I initially put it down to shyness.
-It was some time before I discovered the real reason for his behaviour.

-With him still being in probation I felt it was important to write a performance appraisal.
-Inline with company policy that’s exactly what I should have done.
+With him still being in probation I decided to write a performance appraisal.
+In line with company policy that’s what I should have done.

 Having received it he responded with accusations of bullying, harassment and overbearing supervision.
 He also accused me of inappropriate touching not only towards him but also towards other members of the crew.

-He made twenty two separate complaints about my performance, ability and conduct.
+He made twenty complaints about my performance, ability and conduct.

 Despite proving unequivocally this ex police officer, his fiancée and four cabin crew with whom they colluded were lying, the allegations were upheld.
-Very little of what I said was believed by the company.
+Very little of what I said was believed.

-Crew member Bart is a devious, malicious and calculating individual.
-His eight years of being a police officer enabled him to manipulate situations that had taken place to make them look very different.
+Crew member Bart is a devious, malicious and calculating individual who was not prepared to accept any constructive feedback on his performance.
+His eight years in the police enabled him to manipulate situations that had taken place to make them look very different.

-He was aware of the importance of witnesses so also manipulated several crew members in order to turn them against me.
+He was aware of the importance of witnesses so colluded with several crew members.

-His now ex fiancée was good friends with two other crew members on the flight.
-Another was best friends with one of those crew members.
+His now ex fiancée was good friends with two of the crew, another was best friends with one of those crew members.
 A fifth crew member was also more than happy to support Bart.
 The reason for that will become clear later in the blog.

-As someone with an impressive memory which his fiancée Anna (not her real name) confirmed in her witness statement, Bart used facts from situations that had taken place and cleverly manipulated them.
+As someone with an impressive memory which his fiancée Anna (not her real name) confirmed in her witness statement, Bart used facts from situations that had taken place and twisted the truth.
 This made the allegations extremely difficult for me to defend.

 The following screenshot comes from her witness statement.
-She was working at the opposite end of an A340-600 which is a very long aircraft.
-She only came to the front cabin where Bart and I were working on one occasion and stayed for just a few minutes.
+She was working at the opposite end of an A340-600 which is a long aircraft.
+She only came to the front cabin where Bart and I were working once and stayed for just a few minutes.

 All five witness statements submitted by the crew who supported Bart’s complaint were full of lies and inconsistencies.
-It was plain to see he’d colluded with them.
+It was plain to see collusion had taken place.

-The remaining three statements written by the cabin crew who worked alongside Bart and myself in the Upper Class cabin and those written by the Captain and First Officer were honest and told a completely different story.
+The remaining three statements written by the crew who worked alongside Bart and myself in Upper Class and those written by the Captain and First Officer were honest and told a very different story.

-Despite providing endless amounts of factual evidence to prove these cabin crew were lying, the cabin crew managers dealing with the case and the Head of Cabin Crew who dealt with my appeal refused to believe anything I said.
+Despite providing endless amounts of evidence to prove Bart, Anna and their accomplices were lying, the cabin crew managers dealing with the case and the Head of Cabin Crew who dealt with my appeal refused to believe anything I said.